ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

     ![Grafana side menu with Dashboards option highlighted](images/g035/grafana_side_menu_dashboards_option.webp "Grafana side menu with Dashboards option highlighted")

-    You will get to a page listing the dashboards enabled in your Grafana setup.
-At this point, you will only see your newly imported `Prometheus 2.0 Stats` dashboard:
+    You get to a page listing the dashboards enabled in your Grafana setup.
+At this point, you can only see your newly imported `Prometheus 2.0 Stats` dashboard:

     ![Grafana enabled dashboards list](images/g035/grafana_enabled_dashboards_list.webp "Grafana enabled dashboards list")